Rhoana/3dxp/TASKS/readme.md

 ## SlyML
 __Version 2.2.2__

-Here is a python script to run and monitor [Slurm](https://slurm.schedmd.com/) jobs from yaml config files.
+Here is a python script to run and monitor [Slurm](https://slurm.schedmd.com/) jobs from yaml configurations.

 ### 0.0) Get ready: